aiaustin/planners/README.md

 http://www.aiai.ed.ac.uk/project/nonlin/

 ## O-Plan: (1983-99)
 An AI planning , execution and plan repair system with extensive representations for temporal, resource and other constraints, support for plan execution monitoring and plan repair "on-the-fly".
-Runable as a web service. http://www.aiai.ed.ac.uk/project/oplan/
+Runable as a web service.
+Written in Common Lisp with User Interface and Web Service eements in Java.

+http://www.aiai.ed.ac.uk/project/oplan/

 ## I-X: (2000-present)